Team news and predicted line-ups ahead of Liverpool vs Real Madrid

 Team News

-Liverpool are sweating on the fitness of Thiago Alcantara, Fabinho and Joe Gomez.
+Liverpool are sweating on the fitness of Thiago Alcantara and Fabinho but Klopp said in his pre-match press conference that both players are “ready” to go.
 Divock Origi has been ruled out.

 Real Madrid are expected to have David Alaba back from injury, with Carlo Ancelotti claiming to have a full squad available.